andrew-johnson-4/lsts-tutorial/src/README.md

 * Lightweight.
 [LSTS] is only 3K sloc of Rust code with no dependencies.
 * Fast.
 [Benchmarks] compare to Rust itself for compilation speed and efficiency.
+* Familiar.
+The [Syntax] is usually similar to Coq, ML, or Haskell.

 [LSTS]: guide/syntax.md
 [Benchmarks]: perf/statistics.md
+[Syntax]: guide/syntax.md

 ## Contributing